Luxor Las Vegas: Attractions

-Upon its opening, Luxor included the 300,000 gal Karnak Lake, located in between the sphinx and obelisk.
+Upon its opening, Luxor included the 300,000 gal Karnak Lake, located between the sphinx and obelisk.
 More than 100 computer-controlled fountains would spray water up from the lake by day, and as part of a free nightly show in which lasers shot out from the eyes of the sphinx.
 The lasers would project Egyptian imagery onto a 50 foot high water screen formed by the fountains.
 The show was meant, but ultimately failed, to rival a popular Strip attraction, the volcano at the Mirage resort.
 At the end of 1995, the Federal Aviation Administration ordered a shutdown of all laser light shows within 20 miles of McCarran International Airport, putting an end to the Karnak Lake attraction.

-At its opening, the resort also featured the indoor Nile River Tour, a paid 15-minute ride that brought guests to different parts of the pyramid and passed by pieces of ancient artwork on a river that encircled the casino.
+At its opening, the resort also featured the indoor Nile River Tour, a paid 15-minute ride that took guests to different parts of the pyramid and past pieces of ancient artwork along a river encircling the casino.
 The river was 3000 ft long, and was removed after three years.

 Secrets of the Luxor Pyramid, created by visual effects supervisor Douglas Trumbull, also debuted with the resort.
 It consisted of three 15-minute attractions, including "In Search of the Obelisk", "Luxor Live", and "Theater of Time".
 Each show took place in its own theater, with the final one projected on a seven-story screen.
 In 1996, the seven-story screen was repurposed as an IMAX theater showcasing various 3D films, the first Nevada venue to do so.
 Meanwhile, "In Search of the Obelisk" was successful enough to receive nationwide distribution at other IMAX theaters.